St. Louis Personal Injury Law Firm

-Personal injury claims can cover a wide variety of case types and can include car accidents, defective medical devices, defective pharmaceuticals, medical malpractice and negligence, and product liability cases, which can consist of dangerous or defective products like elevators, car parts, and appliances.
+Personal injury claims can cover a wide variety of case types.
+They can include car accidents, defective medical devices, defective pharmaceuticals, medical malpractice and negligence, and product liability cases, including dangerous or defective products like elevators, car parts, and appliances.

-As holders of car insurance, we often have two separate coverages – one for personal injury and another for bodily injury.
-Personal injury, in this use, refers to the protection that pays for the policyholder’s medical bills.
-Bodily injury refers to the protection that pays for others’ medical bills when the policyholder is at fault in an accident.
+As car insurance holders, we often have two separate coverages – one for personal injury and another for bodily injury.
+In this use, personal injury refers to the protection that pays for the policyholder’s medical bills.
+Bodily injury is the protection that pays for others’ medical bills when the policyholder is at fault in an accident.
 Bodily injury coverage is required by nearly every state and is the standard for car insurance.
 However, some states are now requiring personal injury protection as well.

 It is essential to discuss a potential personal injury claim with an experienced attorney before deciding whether you think it is worth it or not.
-Many times, personal injury victims do not believe they have a strong case until they speak with experienced attorneys, who in return resolve their case to mutual agreement.
+Often, personal injury victims do not believe they have a strong case until they speak with experienced attorneys, who resolve their case to mutual agreement.
 Experienced attorneys will explain the pros and cons of cases, and you can then make a well-informed decision from those discussions.

-Initially, we will need a signed contract retaining our firm, information about your health or car insurances, depending on your case type, and medical authorizations so we can request relevant medical records.
-As the case moves forward, the court may order additional paperwork to be completed, such as questionnaires or additional authorizations, commonly known as ‘discovery’.
+Initially, we will need a signed contract retaining our firm, information about your health or car insurance, depending on your case type, and medical authorizations to request relevant medical records.
+As the case moves forward, the court may order additional paperwork to be completed, such as questionnaires or additional authorizations, commonly known as ‘discovery.’